christiskatsouris/Bootstrapping/README.md

 # III.
 Stochastic Processes Simulation Examples

-Consider the Cox-Ingersoll-Ross (CIR) process  which is a stationary and ergodic process given by the following expression
+Consider the Cox-Ingersoll-Ross (CIR) process  which is a nonlinear stochastic process given by the following expression